olenbetong/appframe-cli/README.md

 npm install @bjornarvh/appframe-cli
 ```

-Appframe CLI also requires the following development applications to be installed on the website you are publishing to:
+Appframe CLI also requires the following development applications to be installed on the domain you are publishing to:

 * appdesigner
 * appdesigner-script